TommyAhn16/Single-Cell-Analysis-Pipeline/README.md

   - "SPC_THREADS" : Number of threads for Souporcell
   - "SPC_NUM_CLUSTERS" : Number of clustuers for Souporcell

+7. Upload .fastq (raw sequenced )
-7. Run the following command to start the sequencing pipeline
+8. Run the following command to start the sequencing pipeline

 ```bash
 $ ./run_pipeline.py -i <json input file> -a <state machine arn>